Communication

 Finger Traps: Fun Toys for Powerful Lessons Read More »

 We live in an age where technology has become an integral part of our lives, and children are being given cell phones at younger and younger ages.
-Inspired by the beloved children’s book “If You Give a Mouse a Cookie,” let’s delve into the topic of giving a kid a cell phone and the crucial
+Inspired by the beloved children’s book “If You Give a Mouse a Cookie,” let’s discuss the topic of giving a kid a cell phone and the crucial responsibility

-Be a Friendship Magnet: An SEL Lesson on How to Attract Friends
+Be a Friendship Magnet: A Lesson on How to Attract Friends

 Magnets are interesting because they have the power to attract and stick to some things, but they also have the power to repel or push away other things.
 People are kinda like that.
 We can use our words and actions to attract others, but sometimes our words and actions can do the opposite – they

-Be a Friendship Magnet: An SEL Lesson on How to Attract Friends Read More »
+Be a Friendship Magnet: A Lesson on How to Attract Friends Read More »

-Mean Doesn’t Always Mean MEAN: an SEL Lesson on Social Misperception
+Mean Doesn’t Always Mean MEAN: How to Avoid An Awkward Social Situation

 When your child complains about another child being “mean”, it might not mean what you think it means!
 As your child grows and begins to navigate their social relationships, it’s natural for them to encounter moments where they feel like someone is being mean or treating them unfairly.
 It can be tough for kids to

-Mean Doesn’t Always Mean MEAN: an SEL Lesson on Social Misperception Read More »
+Mean Doesn’t Always Mean MEAN: How to Avoid An Awkward Social Situation Read More »

-Festivus’s Airing of Grievances: A Positive Tool for Communication or a Recipe for Conflict?
+Airing of the Grievances: Healthy Communication or Recipe for Conflict?

 Festivus, the holiday made popular on the TV show Seinfeld, is celebrated on December 23rd.
 This parody of traditional holiday celebrations includes the annual Festivus tradition known as “airing of grievances,” where participants tell others how they have disappointed or frustrated them over the past year.
 While it is true that an increase in negative

-Festivus’s Airing of Grievances: A Positive Tool for Communication or a Recipe for Conflict?
+Airing of the Grievances: Healthy Communication or Recipe for Conflict?
 Read More »